Roccabruna Castle, a medieval complex in the centre of Fornace, is also known as Castel Fornace.

 In the following time, the castle changed hands several times and passed into the possession of the Gaudenti noble family and the Counts Giovanelli, who sold it to the municipality of Fornace in 1853 to build the new St. Martin Parish Church.
 Part of the castle was demolished to give place to the new church.
 The south-east wing and the adjoining tower as well as some last witnesses of the former splendour as a Renaissance castle have been preserved.
 These include the windows with rustication, the portal decorated with coats of arms and the beautiful courtyard with an arcade.

-The castle can be visited during the opening hours of the town hall.
-Advance notice by telephone is required: tel. +39 0461 849023.
+The castle can be visited.
+Advance notice by telephone is required.